Barry Church: 2017 season

-During a Week 4 23-20 road loss to the New York Jets, Church made six combined tackles and sacked quarterback Josh McCown once.
+During a Week 4 23–20 road loss to the New York Jets, Church made six combined tackles and sacked quarterback Josh McCown once.
 In the next game, Church recorded five combined tackles, deflected a pass, and returned an interception by Ben Roethlisberger for a 51-yard touchdown during a 30–9 road victory over the Pittsburgh Steelers.
 It marked his second touchdown in eight seasons.
 The Jaguars' defense set a franchise record by intercepting five passes by Roethlisberger during their game.
 During a Week 12 27–24 road loss to the Arizona Cardinals, he collected a season-high nine combined tackles, broke up a pass, and intercepted a pass by Carson Palmer.

 Church finished his first season with the Jaguars with 72 combined tackles (58 solo), eight pass deflections, four interceptions, 1.5 sacks, and a touchdown in 16 games and starts.
 The Jaguars finished atop the AFC South with a 10–6 record to clinch a playoff berth.
-They defeated the Buffalo Bills by a score of 10=3 in the AFC Wildcard Game and went on to narrowly defeat the Steelers on the road 45–42 in the AFC Divisional round.
+They defeated the Buffalo Bills by a score of 10–3 in the AFC Wildcard Game and went on to narrowly defeat the Steelers on the road 45–42 in the AFC Divisional round.
 Church recorded seven combined tackles in the game against the Steelers.
 On January 21, 2018, Church made a tackle during a 24–20 loss on the road against the New England Patriots.
 He drew criticism and received a personal foul after delivering a hit to tight end Rob Gronkowski's head during the second quarter.
 Gronkowski did not return after he suffered a concussion.
 On January 26, 2018, Church was fined $24,309 for the hit.
 Pro Football Focus gave Church an overall grade of 83.2 in 2017, ranking him 22nd among all qualifying safeties.

 2018 season

 Church entered the 2018 season slated as the starting strong safety alongside free safety Tashaun Gipson.
-He started the first 11 games.
-Church was benched in Weeks 13 and 14 in favor of rookie Ronnie Harrison due to mistakes in pass coverage.
+He started the first 11 games, but was benched in Weeks 13 and 14 in favor of rookie Ronnie Harrison due to mistakes in pass coverage.
 On December 14, 2018, Church was released after officially losing the starting job.
-He finished the 2018 season with 38 tackles (32 solo), a sack, an interception and two passes defended.
+He finished the 2018 season with 38 tackles (32 solo), a sack, an interception, and two passes defended.